 If the user fills in the data for a drinking water plant, this part can be skipped.
 If the wastewater treatment plant does not have its own sludge management, this section can also be skipped.
-In the figure below, input fields for calculating emissions from digesters are presented.
+In the figure below, input fields for calculating emissions from digesters and sludge treatment are presented.